markdunning/backofen_lab_retreat_04_17/slides.md

   + Limited Availability
   + Everyone brings a laptop and has to install software
   + Extension cables everywhere
-  + Need to provide wifi codes and book visitors at security
 - But we can also use a facility at the University of Cambridge

 ---